 Jinda Thai Restaurant

 Perched on Ferguson Street in Abbotsford, Jinda Thai has been famous for its incredible service, venue and cuisine since it opened its doors in 2013.
 Everything is fresh and flavoursome, plus the serving sizes are generous and everything’s affordable—as the best Thai Melbourne options should be.
-Best dishes include soft-shell crab on a green papaya salad, traditional pad thai, and authentic hawker boat noodles.
+Best dishes include soft-shell crab on a green papaya salad, traditional Pad See Ew, and grilled Moo Yang (pork neck).

 We're all familiar with Rooftop Bar on a Friday evening in Summer, but head down a few levels and you'll find some of the best Thai food in Melbourne at Cookie.
-Amongst a whole bunch of funky cocktails (try the French Flip) you can polish off some steamed fish dumplings with pickled cucumber, a zesty salmon, avocado & pomelo salad served with lemongrass and ginger, and of course a bloody good pad thai.
+Amongst a whole bunch of funky cocktails (try the French Flip) you can polish off some steamed garlic and chive dumplings with sweet soy, a zesty salmon, avocado & pomelo salad served with lemongrass and ginger, and drunken noodles to get you through the night.

 The Toff In Town

 Fun fact, when Revolver isn’t Revolver, it’s actually Colonel Tan’s—one of Melbourne’s best Thai restaurants.
-Open from 5 pm Tuesday through to Saturday (and 12 pm on Fridays), this dance space is home to an eclectic collection of mismatched furniture and kitsch tables, plus it rocks an extensive and affordable Thai menu.
-Don’t leave the venue without trying the yellow sweet potato curry, the popcorn chicken and the sweet potato and cashew dumplings.
+Open from 5 pm Tuesday through to Saturday, this dance space is home to an eclectic collection of mismatched furniture and kitsch tables, plus it rocks an extensive and affordable Thai menu.
+Don’t leave the venue without trying the Massaman sweet potato curry, the popcorn chicken and the pork and prawn dumplings.